-Fatigue is a gradual decline of physical and mental alertness that can lead to drowsiness or sleepiness.
+Fatigue leads to a gradual decline of physical and mental alertness that can result in drowsiness or sleepiness.

 Fatigue impairs our faculties, and we often do not even realize it.
 Just like alcohol, accumulated fatigue reduces our ability to concentrate, affects our judgment and reflexes, and thus our ability to drive.

-Although heavy vehicle drivers are not the only ones predisposed to fatigue at the wheel, this problem is of particular concern for them due to:
+Although all drivers are subject to fatigue at the wheel, heavy vehicle drivers are especially prone to this problem, in particular due to:

 Did you know?

-Fatigue is one of the leading causes of death on our roads, along with alcohol, speeding and distraction.
+Fatigue is one of the leading causes of death on our roads, along with alcohol, speed and distraction.

 When fatigue sets in, the only way to counteract it is to pull over in a safe location to:

-Fatigue cannot be controlled, that is, you cannot simply "decide" to be less tired.
+Fatigue cannot be controlled.
+You cannot simply "decide" to be less tired.
 The only solution is to sleep.

-A combination of factors considerably increases the risk.
+A combination of these factors considerably increases the risk.
 Know and respect your limits!